 Subject to this Act, the Authority is to determine its own procedures.

-[Schedule 2 amended by No. 14 of 1996 s.4.]

 [Schedule 3 omitted under the Reprints Act 1984 s.
 7(4)(e).]

 Notes

-1 This is a compilation of the Subiaco Redevelopment Act 1994 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 2 June 2006 of the Subiaco Redevelopment Act 1994 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table